Boulder Workshop – September 21, 2014

 Registration fee: $20.00 (includes coffee, snacks, and dinner)*.
 Register here by September 15th:

-*Optional: While guests are welcome to attend evening event for free, guest dinners may be purchased for $15 by following the registration link.
+*Optional: While guests are welcome to attend the evening event for free, guest dinners may be purchased for $15 by following the registration link.

 Optional: Purchase a 1⁄2 GRTE credit from the University of Colorado Boulder for $60, payable the day of the workshop.